nERD8932/OCliP/README.md

     ./.venv/Scripts/activate
     python impclip.py
     ```

+**NOTE: This app uses Ollama to serve models.
+If you don't already have it installed, the app will ask and download it for you.**

 **NOTE: This app needs administrator privileges to have the keyboard listeners and notifications to work properly.**